prakhrrr04/prakhrrr04/README.md

-⚙️ Fueled by logic and caffeine — solving problems in code the same way I chase shuttles: with precision and persistence.

 ### Hi there, I'm Prakhrrr 👋

 I'm a 3rd-year Electrical Engineering undergrad passionate about solving and contributing to real-world problems.